 How Is a Milk Allergy Diagnosed?

-If the allergist finds that your baby is at risk for a serious allergic reaction, epinephrine auto-injectors will be prescribed.
+If the allergist finds that your baby is at risk for a serious allergic reaction, they'll prescribe epinephrine auto-injectors.

-If your breastfed infant has a milk allergy, talk to the allergist before changing your diet.
+If your breastfed infant has a milk allergy, talk to the allergist to see what changes you should make to your diet.

 If you're formula feeding, your doctor may advise you to switch to an extensively hydrolyzed formula or an amino acid-based formula in which the proteins are broken down into particles so that the formula is less likely to trigger an allergic reaction.